What are the OAC and Calisphere?

 Who can contribute?

-If you’re an institution (library, archive, museum, historical society, etc.) located in California, you can contribute to the OAC and Calisphere.
+If you’re a library, archive, museum, historical society, or other cultural heritage organization located in California, you can contribute to the OAC and Calisphere.
 Both services are optimized for unique materials like records, manuscripts, artifacts, data sets, and other primary sources.
 These materials can be on any subject and from any era.

 Technical skills are not required to work with us.
 Whether you’ve got a staff of a hundred or of one, whether you’ve got a full-blown digital program or you’ve never used a scanner… we can help!